diegourban/dotfiles/README.md

 ```

 ### 5. Software packages
-Install software packages with this command:
+Install software packages in your `$HOME/.bin` by running:
 ```
-cd .bin
 brew bundle install
 ```